knl5/bank-project/README.md

 - Je n'arrive pas à casser l'application : 2pts
 - Un readme pour l'installation : 1pts

+## Rating :
+- Functional application (I can launch the application and I have no errors): 7pts
+- Clean code (follow the psrs): 3pts
+- Each feature above: 1pts
+- I can't break the application: 2pts
+- A readme.md for the installation: 1pts

-### Install project : you need to have Symfony on your computer to run it
+### Install project :
+##### (you need to have Symfony on your computer to run it)
-- intall the project with "git clone"
+- Install the project with "git clone"
-- run "composer install" in your terminal
+- Run "composer install" in your terminal
 - Database create and manag with Docker
 - To run the project "symfony start:server" or "symfony serve"

-#### Symfony website made by @knl5, Kanelle & @keshiamukenge, Keshia for PHP class 2022
+##### Symfony website made by @knl5, Kanelle & @keshiamukenge, Keshia for PHP class 2022